 3 Tips to Help Your Baby Crawl

-So now that you can see some of the benefits of crawling let’s get to the 3 tips that will help your baby to crawl.
-These are what have worked for my daughter and me; remember that all babies are different so you may need to tweak or change some of these to fit the temperament or interests of your baby.
+So now that you can see some of the benefits of crawling let's get to the 3 tips that will help your baby to crawl.
+These are what have worked for my daughter.
+Remember that all babies are different so you may need to tweak or change some of these to fit the temperament or interests of your baby.

 1. Tummy Time

 I am a huge supporter of tummy time.
 With the age of containers for carrying babies everywhere and the Back to Sleep campaign, which is important, tummy time is now equally important.
 When doing tummy time babies learn to hold their heads up, use good head control, and strengthen neck and trunk muscles, which then turns into being able to roll, get up on hands and feet, and then start coordinating crawling.